zhangyy91/zhangyy91.github.io/_pages/projects.md

 ---

-Ours not to to and die, ours but to reason why.
+Ours not to do and die, ours but to reason why.

 <div class="projects">
   {% for category in page.categories %}